Share This Guide, Choose Your Platform!

 During the course of each year, you may have to file other changes with Companies House.
 These could include changes in company officials or the addresses of these or the company.
 It could also include the change of company name or activity.
 Most of these do not incur a fee, however one or two do including the change of name.
 Any filing fees that you pay to Companies House are tax-deductible.

-How to correct a Confirmation Statement -filing another form
+How to correct a Confirmation Statement -file another form

 Besides the annual requirement to file a company Confirmation Statement, you can also file a further one before your next one is due if required.
 You might need to do this if you know an error needs correcting.
 There is no £13 annual fee to pay if you file another form before the next one is usually due.